springkim/cip/README.md

   -q, --quiet                   Give less output.
 Option is additive, and can be used up to 3 times (corresponding to WARNING, ERROR, and CRITICAL logging levels).
 ```

+CIP requires administrator privileges.
+For Windows, you need run a cmd with administrator privileges, and for Linux, you need run as sudo.

 ### Example

 The example below installs the default option openv and openblas for the latest version.